Derby – the highest tide in Australia and 2nd in the World

 Is there a road to Horizontal Falls?

 There is no road to Horizontal Falls.
 The only way to get there is by boat or seaplane.
-To book a tour visit https://gohorizontalfallstours.com.au/
+From Derby, typically you can take a boat or a scenic flight to reach the falls.

 From red dirt to tropical rainforest.
 Ten places anyone should add to their bucket list.
 Subscribe and receive ten colourful infographics.